 Chemotherapy (chemo) uses anti-cancer drugs that are given into a vein or by mouth (in pill form).
 These drugs enter the blood and reach all areas of the body, which makes this treatment useful for cancer that has spread or might have spread beyond the kidney.

-Most children with Wilms tumors will get chemotherapy at some point during their treatment.
+Most children with Wilms tumors will get chemo at some point during their treatment.
 In the United States, chemo is usually given after surgery.
 Sometimes it may be needed before surgery to shrink a tumor to make the operation possible.
 In Europe, chemo is given before surgery and continued afterward.
 In both cases, the type and amount of chemo depend on the stage and histology of the cancer.

 A combination of chemo drugs is used to treat children with Wilms tumors.
 The chemo drugs used most often are actinomycin D (dactinomycin) and vincristine.
 For tumors at more advanced stages, those with unfavorable histology, or tumors that recur (come back) after treatment, other drugs such as doxorubicin (Adriamycin), cyclophosphamide, etoposide, irinotecan, and/or carboplatin may also be used.

 These drugs are injected into a vein or into a venous access device.
 Different drugs, doses, and lengths of treatment are used, depending on the type and stage of the Wilms tumor and the child’s age.
 Most often, the drugs are given once a week for at least several months.
 They are usually given by a nurse in the doctor’s office or in the outpatient section of the hospital.
-In some cases, children with Wilms tumors stay in the hospital while they are getting chemo, but usually this is not necessary.
+Some children with Wilms tumors might need to stay in the hospital while they are getting chemo, but usually this is not necessary.

 Possible side effects of chemotherapy